hibernator11/workshop-notebooks-scotland/README.md

 # workshop-notebooks-scotland

-This is a colletion of Jupyter Notebooks used for a workshop in collaboration with University of Strathclyde, MSc Information and Library Studies, Library Technology and Systems.
+This is a colletion of Jupyter Notebooks used for a workshop in collaboration with the University of Strathclyde, MSc Information and Library Studies, Library Technology and Systems.

 ## Hutton Drawings metadata Example